nicholaswmin/conventions/repo/.github/SECURITY.md

 # Security Policy

-> The authors take security issues seriously.
+> The authors take security issues seriously & appreciate your efforts to
-> We appreciate your efforts to responsibly disclose your findings
+> responsibly disclose your findings.

 ## Report vulnerabilities